Bangkit-Capstone-CR23-PR565/ML-Model-Structuring/README.md

 - Scraper

-    This script is used to parse and gather data using a web scraper library.
+    This script is used to parse and gather data.

 # How to use
 ## Prerequisites